Circular House

 To the north, an uncultivated meadow of 8,000m2 borders the land.

-To the south, passes the departmental road which connects the 2 villages.
+To the south, passes the departmental road which connects the two villages.

 To the west, there is a hamlet with around ten individual houses with private gardens.